anchittandon-create/AI-TeleSuite/src/REPLICATION_PROMPT.md

 **Purpose:** The main TypeScript configuration file for the Next.js project, setting compiler options, module resolution strategies, and path aliases.

 </details>

-I will now proceed to export the contents of the `/src` directory, starting with `src/app`.
-Please confirm to continue.